Skip to main content

 • “It's cool that other Marvel characters are playable.”

-• “Though the matchmaking feels a little buster, all the games are playable in English and Japanese versions.”
+• “Though the matchmaking feels a little off, all the games are playable in English and Japanese versions.”

 • grinding

-Players find the grinding aspect of the game excessively time-consuming, often requiring significant effort to progress, particularly when facing challenging opponents like Wazzler.
-Additionally, the lack of a universal control configuration option adds to the tedium, as users must individually adjust settings for each game.
+Players find the grinding aspect of the game to be excessively tedious, often requiring a significant time investment that feels overwhelming.
+Additionally, the lack of a universal control configuration option adds to the frustration, as users must individually adjust settings for each game.

 • “You'll need a second life for grinding.”